-- Geberit Europe Forum with employee representatives from most European countries, during which a member of the Group Executive Board and the Head Corporate HR meet with the delegates. - Training and feedback opportunities on topics regarding the Code of Conduct.

-- Group-wide Geberit Integrity Line to enable all employees across the world to report irregularities anonymously. - Regular employee survey of all employees of the Geberit Group.
+- Geberit Europe Forum with employee representatives from most European countries, during which a member of the Group Executive Board and the Head Corporate Human Resources meet with the delegates. - Training and feedback opportunities on topics regarding the Code of Conduct. - Group-wide Geberit Integrity Line to enable all employees across the world to report irregularities anonymously in the corresponding language. - Regular employee survey of all employees of the Geberit Group.